Plano West Wolf Classic

 Some things that influence my decision making process

 1. Debate is first and foremost a persuasive activity that asks both teams to advocate something.
 Defend an advocacy/method and defend it with evidence and compare your advocacy/method to the advocacy of the other team.
 I understand that there are many ways to advocate and support your advocacy so be sure that you can defend your choices.
-I think that this years topic is very good and very real and personal to many of us so I do prefer that the topic is an access point for your advocacy.
+I do prefer that the topic is an access point for your advocacy.

 2. The negative should always have the option of defending the status quo (in other words, I assume the existence of some conditionality) unless argued otherwise.